dennisbirch/simple-analytics/README.md

 If a submission attempt fails, the items that were removed from the AppAnalytics arrays are restored for the next attempt.

-As discussed above, [you can configure some values](#submission) to influence when AppAnalytics submits data.
+As discussed above [in the Configuration section](#submission), you can configure some values to influence when AppAnalytics submits data.

 #### Forcing a submission attempt
 You can trigger a submission attempt at any time by calling the `AppAnalytics.submitNow()` method.